ShorenaK/CallingIn/README.md

 ## Why CallingIn?
 Some might ask, “Why not just pick up the phone and call the person?”
 The reality is that we often don’t.
-Many of us hesitate for various reasons—perhaps we feel vulnerable, fear the response, or believe the other person isn’t ready to hear what we have to say.
+Many of us hesitate for various reasons perhaps we feel vulnerable, fear the response, or believe the other person isn’t ready to hear what we have to say.
 CallingIn recognizes these challenges and offers an alternative.

 The app provides users with the option to communicate at their own pace.
 If the recipient is not ready for a conversation after receiving a message, they can choose to read it or listen to a voice message when they feel prepared.
 This approach balances honesty with respect for personal boundaries.
 For those who dislike confrontation or prefer avoiding uncomfortable truths, CallingIn serves as a bridge, offering an opportunity to express feelings without fear or judgment.

 Ultimately, the question is: how long can we keep playing along and pretending everything is fine?
 CallingIn may not solve every problem, but it offers a platform for expression and dialogue.
 At the very least, it might help someone start a conversation that could lead to better understanding, closure, or even a stronger bond.

-## New Features and Purpose
+## Purpose
 The CallingIn app has evolved with thoughtful updates aimed at deepening its impact and accessibility.
 The app is designed to reconnect people who haven’t spoken in years and may wonder why.
 It helps bridge the gap between individuals who both wish to reconnect but hesitate to take the first step.
 By providing a gentle push, it helps users overcome barriers of hesitation and time.

 ## Some key features include: